nicholascok/webs/README.md

 # crd_webs
-simple websocket server library for c
+sub-optimal websocket server library for c

 ## Usage
 **Note:** as of writing you need to compile with `-lssl`, `-lcrypto`, and `-lpthread`